(A) Board Matters

 - Board and Committee Chairman Fee includes Annual Basic Retainer as Board Member or Committee Member (as the case may be).

-To align the interests of the Directors to that of the shareholders, Directors who served on the Board during FY18
+To align the interests of the Directors to that of the shareholders, Directors who served on the Board during FY2020

-to approximately 70 percent (70%) of his total Directors' remuneration in cash and approximately 30 percent (30%)
+approximately 70 percent (70%) of his/her total Directors’ remuneration in cash and approximately 30 percent (30%)

-of his total Directors' remuneration in the form of a restricted share award pursuant to the TeleChoice RSP (as
+of his/her total Directors’ remuneration in the form of a restricted share award pursuant to the TeleChoice RSP (as

 amended).
 The number of shares to be awarded will be based on the volume-weighted average price (“VWAP”)